Installation

 # npm

-npm install --save @chassis-ui/css @chassis-ui/tokens
+npm install @chassis-ui/css @chassis-ui/tokens

-npm install --save @popperjs/core
+npm install @floating-ui/dom vanilla-calendar-pro

 # yarn